Undergraduate Course Catalog 2016-2017

-Associate Professor: Julia G. Bryce, William C. Clyde, J. Matthew Davis, Joel E. Johnson, Jo Laird, Joseph M. Licciardi, Thomas C. Lippmann, James M. Pringle
+Associate Professor: Margaret S. Boettcher, Julia G. Bryce, J. Matthew Davis, Joel E. Johnson, Jo Laird, Joseph M. Licciardi, Thomas C. Lippmann, Michael W. Palace, James M. Pringle, Ruth K. Varner

-Research Associate Professor: Jack E. Dibb, Ruth K. Varner, Cameron P. Wake, Larry G. Ward
+Research Associate Professor: Jack E. Dibb, Larry G. Ward

-The courses offered in the Department of Earth Sciences cover the broad spectrum of geosciences, with emphases on climate, geology, geochemistry, geophysics, hydrology, and oceanography.
-The curriculum encompasses a group of related studies concerned with an understanding of Earth and its environment.
-Study of the processes that shape the continents and oceans, drive the hydrologic cycle and ocean circulation, and affect climate change and the evolution of life is based on a foundation of basic mathematics, physics, and chemistry.
+The courses offered in the Department of Earth Sciences cover the broad spectrum of geosciences, with emphases on geology, climate, geochemistry, geophysics, hydrology, and oceanography.
+The curriculum encompasses a group of related disciplines concerned with an understanding of Earth and its environment.
+Studies of the processes that shape the continents and oceans, drive the hydrologic cycle and ocean circulation, and affect climate change and the evolution of life are based on a foundation of basic mathematics, physics, and chemistry.

 The need for people trained in the Earth and environmental sciences has been increasing in response to growing societal demands for sound environmental and resource management.
 Issues of particular concern include global climate change impacts, management of water resources, development of energy and mineral resources, waste disposal, and the assessment of natural hazards.
 In addition, the demand for well-trained secondary school teachers of Earth sciences has been steadily increasing.